Sardor-M/Scribble_Art/README.md

 ## Description

 - This is a small application that allows you to convert the given input image(s) to a cartoonized form of look.
 Here, i used the following methods :

   - Median Blurring,
   - Adaptive Threshholding,
   - Bilateral Blurring,
+  - Stylization,
-     - Stylization
+  - Color Quantization

 Please refer to image results to learn more about it